Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Aggregation Framework for Integer State Variables

 \subsection{Literature Review}

 In this section, we discuss recent advances in the literature that address MSILPs like formulation~\eqref{mod:scenarioTree}.
-For MSILPs defined with a large-scale scenario tree, decomposition algorithms are necessary to obtain high-quality solutions in a computationally viable fashion.

 Nested Benders decomposition~\citep{birge1985decomposition} and its sampling variant under the assumption of stage-wise independence, SDDP~\citep{pereira1991multi}, are classical decomposition algorithms for multi-stage stochastic linear programs.
 Recently,~\cite{zou2019stochastic} develop the SDDiP algorithm for MSILPs with pure binary state variables, where the nonconvex expected cost-to-go functions are lower approximated by a piecewise linear convex envelope constructed by the so-called Lagrangian cuts.
 These cuts are guaranteed to be exact at points where the associated state variables are binary, leading to the exactness and finite convergence of the algorithm.
 The problem becomes more challenging when the set of state variables includes general mixed-integer decision variables, which is the case for formulation~\eqref{mod:scenarioTree}.
-One viable approach is to perform the so-called binarization procedure to reformulate general integer state variables and approximate continuous state variables via binary variables, respectively, and then apply the SDDiP algorithm~\citep{zou2018multistage}.
-This approach may suffer from a large number of binary state variables as a result of the binarization.
+One option is to perform a binarization procedure to reformulate general integer state variables and approximate continuous state variables via binary variables, respectively, and then apply the SDDiP algorithm~\citep{zou2018multistage}.
+However, this approach may suffer from a large number of binary state variables as a result of the binarization.

 Alternatively, when the expected cost-to-go functions are assumed to be Lipschitz continuous,~\cite{ahmed2020stochastic} propose nonlinear cuts to exactly approximate the nonconvex expected cost-to-go functions via the augmented Lagrangian method.
 More recently,~\cite{zhang2019stochastic} propose and study a unified theoretical framework for general multistage nonconvex stochastic mixed integer nonlinear programming problems where the expected cost-to-go functions are not necessarily Lipschitz continuous.
 Specifically, they propose regularized expected cost-to-go functions that can be exactly approximated by the generalized conjugacy cuts, generalizing the results of~\cite{ahmed2020stochastic}.
 However, despite these theoretical convergence properties, the nonlinear cut generation from augmented Lagrangian and the implementation of a variant of the nested Benders decomposition algorithm that incorporates these cuts can be computationally challenging.